topquark22/Thermo55/README.md

 ## Testing the MAX31855 Breakout Board

+On the Arduino Nano, MISO is pin 12 and SCK is pin 13.

+Any digital pin can be used for CS.
+In this project we use D8.

 Connecting the Adafruit breakout board:
-- Connect +5V to Vin if the board is 5V compliant.
+- Connect +5V to Vin
 - Connect GND to ground.
 - Connect the SPI pins (CS, SCK, MISO) to the corresponding pins on the Arduino.